secretstartups/handbook/blog/release-posts/index.html.md

 **"What's new" can be seen by clicking on the `?` icon in the navigation menu of GitLab and choosing "What's new."**

 The What's New MR will be initiated by the Release Post Manager on the 20th, finalized on the 21st, and typically get merged by a `maintainer` 2 to 4 hours AFTER the release post is live on the 22nd.
 The exact timing of the merge depends on the availability of a `maintainer` to merge it**

-1. On the 20th, the Release Post Manager creates the What's new MR.
+1. On the 20th, the Release Post Manager creates the What's New MR.
-1. The RPM will pull all of the final/approved primary items in the release post to feature in  "What's new"
+1. The RPM will pull all of the final/approved primary items in the release post to feature in  "What's New"
     - The selected items can but do not have to align with the primary features of the release post.
 If the RPM feels comfortable making a unique selection, they may do so.
     - It is recommended to strive for a balance of features available to both free and paid users.
 If we only include Ultimate features, non-Ultimate users may stop engaging.
-1. The release post manager will create a new MR in the `gitlab.com/gitlab-org/gitlab` project
+1. The Release Post Manager will create a new MR in the `gitlab.com/gitlab-org/gitlab` project
    1. Use this [template](https://gitlab.com/gitlab-org/gitlab/-/blob/master/data/whats_new/templates/YYYYMMDD0001_XX_YY.yml) to create a new file in the `gitlab/data/whats_new` directory.
    1. Title the file as `YYYYMMDD0001_XX_YY.yml` - for example, the 13.4 entry is titled `202009300001_13_04.yml`.
    1. Using the content that is in the release post items, duplicate the content for What's New.
       1. Sometimes it is necessary to trim down the description.
 Keep in mind that these should be short, and generally a single paragraph.
       1. SaaS-only features need to use `[free, premium, ultimate]` in the What's New MR instead of `[free, silver, gold]` or `core` as is used in the release post items.
 We will streamline this discrepancy in the future, but for now, the RPM should update the values as necessary when creating the What's New MR.
-      1. Stage names are case-sensitive, so be sure the the stages are capitalized in order for the pipeline to pass.
+      1. Stage names are case-sensitive, so be sure that the stages are capitalized in order for the pipeline to pass.
 1. Images are not required, but encouraged when possible.
    1. For videos, you will need to provide an image.
 For YouTube videos, you can use the image URL, which can be found by inserting the youtube unique ID into this format: `https://img.youtube.com/vi/[insert-youtube-video-id-here]/hqdefault.jpg`.
 For cases where a video thumbnail doesn't look great, consider using a generic image from [the `source/images/growth` directory](https://gitlab.com/gitlab-com/www-gitlab-com/-/tree/master/source/images/growth).
    1. Images will end up at a URL like `https://about.gitlab.com/images/X_Y/XXXXXXX.XXX` Make sure you provide a full URL for the YAML entry.
 Ex: `https://about.gitlab.com/images/13_7/reviewers_sidebar.png`.